-Habitat and species monitoring Species populations, and the factors affecting them, are inherently dynamic, which can make it difficult to ascribe any particular population change to any given factor.
+Species populations, and the factors affecting them, are inherently dynamic, which can make it difficult to ascribe any particular population change to any given factor.
 For this reason the NPA has led and/or been closely involved with long-term monitoring of a number of key species and the factors affecting them, in order to determine the impact of various influences and to gauge the effectiveness of conservation policy and action in the round.
-Monitoring contributes to wider effort across the region, in which the West Wales Biodiversity Information Centre performs a vital collation and analysis role. &lt;sup>7 England has begun work on marine plans for the East Inshore and Offshore areas, while Scotland intends to produce a national marine plan and a number of regional marine plans.
-In Northern Ireland the development of marine planning is still dependent on primary legislation being passed by the Northern Ireland Assembly. http://www.pembrokeshire.gov.uk/content.asp?id=22546&d1=0 The NPA commissioned county-wide conservation value data layers from the West Wales Biodiversity Information Centre in 2010.
-The layers can be superimposed to indicate the value and connectivity of the countryside according to habitat cover and designation, based on 2m x 2m squares.
+Monitoring contributes to wider effort across the region, in which the West Wales Biodiversity Information Centre performs a vital collation and analysis role.

+The NPA commissioned county-wide wildlife value data layers from the West Wales Biodiversity Information Centre in 2010.
+The layers can be superimposed to indicate the value and connectivity of the countryside according to habitat cover and protection, based on 2m x 2m squares.
 As one might expect, land management outside the Park has significant influence on Park wildlife.
 The importance of stream and river corridors, for example, is visible even at large scale.